spollard/josh-works.github.io/_drafts/sidekiq_background_jobs_for_beginners.md

 permalink: sidekiq-and-background-jobs-in-rails-for-beginners
 ---

-I've recently had to learn more about background jobs (using Sidekiq, specifically) for some bugs I was working on.
+I've recently had to learn more about background jobs (using [Sidekiq](https://github.com/mperham/sidekiq), specifically) for some bugs I was working on.

 I learned a lot.
 Much of it was *extremely* basic.
-Anyone who knows much at all about Sidekiq will say "oh, duh, of course that's true", but... it wasn't obvious to me.
+Anyone who knows much at all about Sidekiq will say "oh, duh, of course that's true", but at the time, it wasn't obvious to me.

 The reason I needed such basic overviews is because prior to my current job, I'd had just a few _hours_ of exposure to background jobs, and understood little of those hours.
 And I got dropped into a project that has dozens of jobs, handling hundreds of thousands of actions a day.